h4ndzdatm0ld/vmware-mgmt/README.md

-# Ansible Project: `VMWare Mgmt`
+# VMWare Mgmt

-VMWare Management with Ansible
+VMWare Management with Ansible, Packer and Terraform

 Personal project used to manage my local VMWare Workstation Pro & ESXI/vSphere instances.
 Majority of the documentation here is specific to my home network.